Case · Hempel · Marketing AI Hub

 What we built

-Not a prompt wrapper, but the orchestration layer that makes frontier AI actually work.
+Not a prompt wrapper.
+The orchestration layer that makes frontier AI actually work.

-We do not build the frontier models themselves, we build the layer between them and the client’s marcom stack across five architectural zones, covering ingest, memory and graph, agents, studios and the client surfaces marketers use every day, all on standard open-source components and EU-resident infrastructure with a full audit trail.
+We do not build the frontier models themselves.
+We build the layer between them and Hempel's marcom stack - across five architectural zones covering ingest, memory and graph, agents, studios and the surfaces Hempel's marketers use every day, all on standard open-source components and EU-resident infrastructure with a full audit trail.

 The ingest pipeline turns files, meetings and signals into structured, citable facts, while the memory graph keeps learning continuously, so the studios that speed up campaign production today also cut the setup time for every campaign that follows.

-The platform is co-built with the client’s marketing team in a weekly sprint rhythm, with no quarterly release cycles to wait for, which is how ideas reach production in weeks rather than quarters.
+The Hub is co-built with Hempel's marketing team in a weekly sprint rhythm - no quarterly release cycles to wait for, which is how ideas reach production in weeks rather than quarters.